SNEWS2/snewpy/PISN/Readme.md

-The files in this folder are for Type Pair Instability Supernova models.
+The files in this folder are for Pair Instability Supernova models.

 The models are described in "Neutrino signal from pair-instability supernovae " Wright, Warren P.; Gilmer, Matthew S.; Fröhlich, Carla; Kneller, James P.